milvus-io/milvus-docs/site/en/adminGuide/upgrade_milvus_cluster-operator.md

 This topic describes how to ugrade your Milvus cluster with Milvus Operator and uses the example of upgrading Milvus 2.1.4 to Milvus 2.2.0.

-## 1. Upgrade you Milvus Operator to v0.7.0
+## 1. Upgrade your Milvus Operator

-Run the following command to upgrade the version of your Milvus Operator to v0.7.0.
+Run the following command to upgrade the version of your Milvus Operator to v{{var.milvus_operator_version}}.

 ```
 helm repo add milvus-operator https://milvus-io.github.io/milvus-operator/